OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 1. Choose **Debug** > **Start Debugging**.
 Or press F5 to start the solution.
 1. When Word opens, choose **Home** > **Show Taskpane**.

-Now you can try out the controls.
+Next, try out the controls.

 ## Understand an Office Add-in in Blazor Context

-An Office Add-in is a web application that can extend Office with additional functionality for the user.
+An Office Add-in is a web application that extends Office with additional functionality for the user.
 For example, an add-in can add ribbon buttons, a task pane, or a content pane with the functionality you want.
-Because an Office Add-in is a web application you must provide a web server to host the files.
+Because an Office Add-in is a web application, you must provide a web server to host the files.
-When building the Office Add-in as a Blazor Webassembly this will allow you to build a .NET Core compliant website that interacts with the Office JS APIs.
-If your background is with VBA, VSTO, or COM Add-in development, you may find that building Office Add-ins using Blazor Webassembly is a more familiar development technique.
+Building the Office Add-in as a Blazor Webassembly allows you to build a .NET Core compliant website that interacts with the Office JS APIs.
+If your background is with VBA, VSTO, or COM add-in development, you may find that building Office Add-ins using Blazor Webassembly is a familiar development technique.

 ## Key parts of this sample

-This sample uses a Blazor Webassembly file that can run cross-platform in various browsers supporting WASM (Webassembly).
+This sample uses a Blazor Webassembly file that runs cross-platform in various browsers supporting WASM (Webassembly).
 The Blazor WASM App demonstrates some basic Word functions using paragraphs and content controls including event handlers.

-The purpose of this sample is to show how to build and interact with the Blazor, C# and JavaScript Interop options.
-If you are looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://https://aka.ms/getscriptlab).
+The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
+If you're looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://https://aka.ms/getscriptlab).

 ### Blazor pages

 The **Pages** folder contains the Blazor pages, such as **HelloWorld.razor**.
-These also contain two code-behind pages, such as **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
+These also contain two code-behind pages, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
 The C# file first establishes an interop connection with the JavaScript file.

 ```csharp
 protected override async Task OnAfterRenderAsync(bool firstRender)